mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 Hey, it worked!

 This feels small, but it solves a major problem I've had in the past.
-I like running `shellcheck` as a git pre-commit hook in all of my projects, but in the past I've had to depend on a single, system-wide version of `shellcheck`.
+I like running `shellcheck` as a git pre-commit hook in all of my projects, but I've always had to depend on a single, system-wide version of `shellcheck`.
 If I see that `shellcheck` has new rules I want to apply to one of my projects, my pre-commit hooks will potentially start failing for _all_ of my projects.

 Nix allows me to bind each project to the version of the linter I want to run.
 That means I can upgrade to new linters on a per-project basis rather than sharing a single version globally.